a-karma/Bogor_Workshop/DAY_3/Session2.md

 ```sh
 vcf2phylip.py -i $PANEL.vcf --output-prefix babirusa_panel
 ```
-When it is finished you should see a your output file in your directory, and that with default settings the file has been named `[name_of_panel].min4.phy`
+When it is finished you should see an output file in your `iqtree` directory, which, with default settings, has been named `[name_of_panel].min4.phy`

 >  `Exercise one`
 >
 >  Can you use the help file to find out what the addition of "min4" in the file name means?
 Now how would you run the command and change this option?
 > `Hint` - use the help file (`--help`)

-#### Basics of using `screen` in linux
+#### Basic usage of `screen` in linux
-Now we have our input file in the correct format for `iqtree`.
-Because the command we are going to run can take a while to complete, we are going to use a program called `screen` to allow us to run commands in a different session in the background as we continue with the other analyses.
-Below are some of commands we will need for interacting with `screen`.
+We now have our input file in the correct format for `iqtree` and we are almost ready to run our analysis.
+Unfortunately, the tree inference can take a while to complete, therefore we are going to use a program called `screen` that will allow us to launch multiple shell sessions.
+This way, the iqtree commands will keep running in the background as we continue with the other analyses.
+Below are some commands we will need for interacting with `screen`.

 To activate new session with a specific name:
 ```sh